awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

      + InstanceFailure
      + InstanceReady \(Applies only to replacement instances in a blue/green deployment\)

-   The following configuration example creates a deployment group named `dep-group-ghi-789-2` for an application named `TestApp-us-east-2` and a trigger that will prompt the sending of notifications wheneve2 a deployment starts, succeeds, or fails:
+   The following configuration example creates a deployment group named `dep-group-ghi-789-2` for an application named `TestApp-us-east-2` and a trigger that prompts the sending of notifications whenever a deployment starts, succeeds, or fails:

    ```
    {